Lutando/docs-oxd/sources/protocol/index.md

 to identify a person.
 Technically it is not an authentication protocol-- it enables a person to authorize the release of information to an application from a remote "identity provider".
-In the process, of authorizting this release, the person is authenticated (if no previous session exists).
+In the process of authorizting this release, the person is authenticated (if no previous session exists).
 If you are familiar with Google authentication, you've used OpenID Connect.

-If you want to launch an OpenID Connect Provider for your organization, you should consider deploying the Gluu Server, which is available for many Linux distributions, and is easy to install and configure.
-For more information, see our [website](http://gluu.org).
+If you want to launch an OpenID Connect Provider for your organization, you should consider [deploying the Gluu Server](http://gluu.org/deploy), which is available for many Linux distributions, and is easy to install and configure.
 The Gluu Server will enable your organization to consolidate authentication in one place, and to enable Single Sign-on (SSO) to many applications.
 It's a standard OpenID Connect Provider, but it also supports SAML.

 oxd uses the Authorization Code Flow for authentication.
 Future versions of oxd may support the Hybrid Flow.
 Implicit Flow is not supported